amuhebwa/amuhebwa.github.io/index.md

-# Aggrey M. Muhebwa
+## Job Market Alert
+I am currently on the job market.
+I am open to both Academic (Assistant Professorship) and Industrial (Applied Research Scientist, Machine Learning Engineer, Data Scientist, and Software Engineer).

+## About Me
-I am a fifth year (yes, 5 years) Ph.D student in Electrical and Computer Engineering at the University of Massachusetts Amherst where I am a member of STIMA Lab, and honored to be advised by Prof. jay Taneja. <br>
+I am a 5th Ph.D student in Electrical and Computer Engineering at the University of Massachusetts Amherst where I am a member of STIMA Lab and honored to be advised by Prof. jay Taneja.<br>

 I am a [UN-IPCC](https://www.ipcc.ch/) scholar, an [e-GUIDE](https://eguide.io/) fellow and part of [DAWG](https://swot.jpl.nasa.gov/documents/4050/) - a consortium of scientists building both physics-based and machine learning algorithms for the upcoming NASA SWOT Mission. <br>

-I completed my masters degree in Electrical and Computer Engineering from Carnegie Mellon University, and a bachelors degree in Computer Engineering from Makerere University.
+Previously, I completed my masters degree in Electrical and Computer Engineering from Carnegie Mellon University, and a bachelors degree in Computer Engineering from Makerere University.

 <br>

 ## Experience

-In my previous life, I was Software Engineer, a Fullstack Engineer, an ML engineer, and Teaching Assistant.
+In my previous life, I was water transmission line inspector, a Software Engineer, a Fullstack Engineer, an ML engineer, and Teaching Assistant.
 If you'd like to know more about my background and education, check out my [LinkedIn profile](https://www.linkedin.com/in/amuhebwa/) or [CV](https://amuhebwa.github.io/muhebwa_CV).

 <br>